 Around Town: May Edition

 This is a free guided nature walk designed for people new to birdwatching.
+Participants will learn how to use binoculars, identify common (and less common) bird species, and recognise birds by both sight and sound while exploring the reserve

 Where: Mulligans Flat Nature Reserve

-2 May (1pm-3pm) Autumn Seed Swap (Canberra Seed Savers) 🌱
+2nd of May (1pm-3pm): Autumn Seed Swap (Canberra Seed Savers)

-On the same day, enjoy a community-focused event celebrating gardening, sustainability, and local food resilience.
+Enjoy a community-focused event celebrating gardening, sustainability, and local food resilience.

-The event encourages sharing knowledge as much as seeds—creating space for conversations about growing food, preserving biodiversity, and building a more self-sufficient community.
+The event encourages sharing knowledge as much as seeds - creating space for conversations about growing food, preserving biodiversity, and building a more self-sufficient community.
 It’s open to all experience levels, from seasoned gardeners to beginners curious about getting started.

-3 May (11am-1pm) Pedal & Play: A Tree Week Family Ride
+3rd of May (11am-1pm): Pedal & Play: A Tree Week Family Ride

 This event is a free, family-friendly cycling event designed to get people outdoors, active, and connected with their community.
 Pedal Power invites participants of all ages to enjoy a relaxed bike ride as part of Tree Week celebrations.

 On the same day (wow, so much happening!), Voices of Canberra warmly invites to hear from Senator David Pocock, Jessie Price (independent candidate for Bean) and your Voices of Canberra team.
+Across Australia we’ve seen a rise of Community Independent MPs – backed by a grassroots community movement to represent the diversity of their electorates rather than party politicians who toe the party line.
+Here in the ACT, this is how Senator David Pocock was elected and Jessie Price nearly was.

 Where: Capital Brewing Co, 1 Dairy Rd, Fyshwick

-9 May SEEDY SATURDAY
+9th of May (2pm-4pm): SEEDY SATURDAY

-WHERE: Canberra City Farm, LESS Building (the small building near the tool sheds and community garden)
+Where: Canberra City Farm, LESS Building (the small building near the tool sheds and community garden)

-12 May Premier Screening: On the Edge🎬
+12th of May (6pm-8pm): Premier Screening: On the Edge (SOLD OUT)

 Canberra is at a turning point-how do we grow sustainably while protecting nature and community?
 Join the premiere of On the Edge, a powerful new film exploring the future of Canberra and the choices shaping its landscape.
 Stick around after the screening for a panel discussion with the filmmaker and special guests, diving into sustainable development, what’s at stake, and how we can create change together.